 We want to make this article as helpful as possible.
 This is why we’ll provide answers to the most commonly asked questions.
 Keep on reading to learn more about what is VPN and how this type of application can be used.

-Do You Need an ISP If You Use a VPN?
+Do I Need an ISP to Use a VPN?

 Using a VPN means using your existing Web connection and turning it into a highly useful connection.
-This means that you still need to buy an Internet plan for an ISP (Internet Service Provider).
+In other words, you still need to buy an Internet plan for an ISP (Internet Service Provider).

 Are VPNs Hard to Use?